Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Taxes and Compliance

 The automatic calculations will lead to fewer mistakes and help you stay up to date with tax laws.
 Gusto will keep your team on track with I-9s, W-2s and 1099s that are signed and stored online.
-The simple time-tracking tools will help you comply with regulations if you have hourly employees who need to track lunches, breaks and overtime.
+The simple time tracking tools will help you comply with regulations if you have hourly employees who need to track lunches, breaks and overtime.

 Gusto can also help with state tax registration in all 50 states.
 This is a useful tool for small businesses that hire remotely, as registering in a new state and filling out all of the paperwork can seem complicated when you’re doing it on your own.
 With Gusto, the process is easy and straightforward.
-Employers just need to answer some questions about their business, and then Gusto will submit the registration to the state for you.
-Gusto even prefills the details that it has on file to make the process even more efficient.
+Employers just need to answer some questions about their business and then Gusto will submit the registration to the state for you.

 Did You Know?Did you know

-Gusto’s HR software includes a tax filing service, which means Gusto will automatically file all local, state and federal tax forms on your company’s behalf.
+Gusto’s HR software includes a tax filing service, which means Gusto will file all local, state and federal tax forms automatically on your company’s behalf.

 Gusto setup wizard